Are student health records confidential?

 Yes.
 Routine and diagnostic sexual health care examinations offered at Student Health Services include: pap smears, birth control including IUD insertion/removal, sexually transmitted infection (STI) screenings, emergency contraceptive pill, evaluations, and treatment.

-What if I am sick and have no way to get from my dorm to the health center?
+What if I am sick and have no way to get from my residence hall to the health center?

-A resident student can call Student Health Services and a staff member will contact Campus Safety to arrange transport to the health center or emergency room.
+A residential student can call Student Health Services and a staff member will contact Campus Safety to arrange transport to the health center or emergency room.

 What if I am sick and cannot attend classes?

 As college students, it is your responsibility to contact your professor when you are ill and cannot attend classes.
 Contact information is provided in each class syllabus.
 Student Health Services will not provide excuse notes.